Sirupsen/sirupsen.github.io/_posts/2017-11-28-day-11-zero-to-mvp-in-30-days.md

 * All that outreach I’m yammering on about, time to validate or find a related pain I can validate with.
 * [The Ship page](https://www.producthunt.com/upcoming/bystander-io) gets promoted tomorrow, which I’m curious about.

-Thanks for reading, this turned out quite long!
+Thank you for reading!
 And of course, feel free to email me with any questions or feedback!
 My email is on the sidebar.
 And I’ll see you all tomorrow!